jiteshsaini/robotics-level-2/README.md

 # Robotics Level 2 : Interfacing Camera, Lights, Ultrasonic Distance Sensor and Speaker with robot

-Building upon the code created in level 1, this repository contains code to interface the robot with additional hardware such as PiCamera, transistors (for switching 12V high brightness LEDs), Ultrasonic Distance Sensor and Speaker (for text to speech)
+Building upon the code created in <a href='https://github.com/jiteshsaini/robotics-level-1'>Robotics Level 1</a>, this repository contains code to interface the robot with additional hardware such as PiCamera, transistors (for switching 12V high brightness LEDs), Ultrasonic Distance Sensor and Speaker (for text to speech)

 The code for interfacing the additional hardware is placed in the respective folders inside 'earthrover' directory.